nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     d.  **Vistualstudio.com GIT Repository URL**: leave blank

-    e.  **Selected workspace**: select the ML Experimentation Workspace you created.\
+    e.  **Selected workspace**: select the ML Experimentation Workspace you created\
         ![Fields in the New Project blade display the previously defined settings.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image26.png "New Project blade")

-8. In the Search Project Templates, enter **TDSP** and select the item called **TDSP Template**.\
+8. In the Search Project Templates, enter **TDSP** and select the item called **TDSP Template**\
     ![Screenshot of the TDSP Tile.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image27.png "TDSP Tile")

-9. Select **Create.**
+9. Select **Create**

-10. The template will download, and a few moments you should see the TDSP project dashboard.\
+10. The template will download and in a few moments you should see the TDSP project dashboard\
     ![Screenshot of the TDSP project dashboard.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image28.png "TDSP project dashboard")

 ## Exercise 2: Create and Deploy an Unsupervised Model

 Duration: 60 minutes

-In this exercise you will create and deploy a web service that uses a pre-trained model to summarize long paragraphs of text.
+In this exercise, you will create and deploy a web service that uses a pre-trained model to summarize long paragraphs of text.

 ### Task 1: Deploy your ACS cluster

-1. Navigate to the Azure Portal.
+1. Navigate to the Azure Portal

-2. Select All Services, Subscriptions and then select your subscription from the list.
+2. Select All Services, Subscriptions and then select your subscription from the list

-3. Under the Settings grouping, select Resource Providers.\
+3. Under the Settings grouping, select Resource Providers\
     ![Screenshot of the Settings tabs for a selected subscription in the Azure Portal](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image74.png "Settings")

-4. Search for “container” and in the list that appears verify that all resource providers related to containers are registered.
+4. Search for “container,” and in the list that appears, verify that all resource providers related to containers are registered.
 If not, select the Register link next to the items that are not registered.
     ![Screenshot showing the search results for providers with the name container](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image75.png "Search resource providers")

-5. Within Workbench, from the **File** menu, select **Open Command Prompt.**
+5. Within Workbench, from the **File** menu, select **Open Command Prompt**

-6. Create the cluster environment by running the following command, replacing the values indicated in angle brackets with appropriate values.
+6. Create the cluster environment by running the following command and replace the values indicated in angle brackets with the appropriate values.
 This will create new resources groups for the cluster.

     a.
 For \<environment name\> enter mcwailabenv, or something similar.
 This value can only contain lowercase alphanumeric characters.

     b.
-For location, use eastus2, westcentralus, australiaeast, westeurope, or southeastasia, as those are the only acceptable values at this time.
+For location, use eastus2, westcentralus, australiaeast, westeurope, or southeastasia, as those are the only acceptable values at this time

         az ml env setup -c -n \<environment name\> \--location \<e.g. eastus2\>

-7. If prompted, copy the URL presented and sign in using your web browser.
+7. If prompted, copy the URL presented and sign in using your web browser

-8. Enter the code provided in the command prompt.\
+8. Enter the code provided in the command prompt\
     ![Screenshot of the Device Login page](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image34.png "Device Login page")

-9. Select **Continue.**\
+9. Select **Continue**\
     ![The Device Login page now displays the code.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image35.png "Device Login page")

-10. Sign in with your Azure Credentials.\
+10. Sign in with your Azure Credentials\
     ![The Microsoft Azure sign in page displays.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image36.png "Microsoft Azure sign in page")

-11. Return to the command prompt, which should automatically update after you log in.
+11. Return to the command prompt, which should automatically update after you log in

-12. At the "Subscription set to \<subscription name\>" prompt, enter **Y** if the subscription name is correct, or **N** to select the subscription to use from a list.\
+12. At the "Subscription set to \<subscription name\>" prompt, enter **Y** if the subscription name is correct, or **N** to select the subscription to use from a list\
     ![In the Command Prompt window, the updates display.
 At this time, we are unable to capture all of the information in the command prompt window.
 Future versions of this course should address this.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image37.png "Command prompt window")

 9. It will take 10-20 minutes for your ACS cluster to be ready.
 You can periodically check on the status by running the command shown in the output to the previous step, which is of the form:\